Committed to a Holistic Admission Process

 Newtown, Pennsylvania 18940-0998

-It is not necessary that application be made to the Faculty of Law prior to registration for the Law School Admission Test.
+It is not necessary that an application be made to the Faculty of Law prior to registration for the Law School Admission Test.
 The January LSAT is the last LSAT score Windsor Law will accept in the year of application.
 LSAT scores written more than five years prior to the academic year of application will not be considered.

 We emphasize that no one single factor is solely determinative of admission to law school.
 The Admissions Committee assesses applications in light of the criteria above.
 The chief source of information about applicants is that which is provided by them in their Personal Profile.
 Applicants should take care to present a full and rounded view of themselves in their Personal Profile.

 The application and the Personal Profile have been developed to provide the applicant with the opportunity to assemble a persuasive case for admission.
 Members of the Admission Committee will assess the information provided to determine whether the applicant is likely to succeed in law studies, has social skills, relates well to people, has talent for administration and organization (particularly of his or her own time), has a well-developed and focused career plan based upon a sound perception of his or her capabilities and displays leadership qualities and writing skills.